 Ice close up by Lucid Nightmare

 Richard Nikoley spoke briefly about his positive fat loss results with cold exposure during his Ancestral Health speech Self-experimentation: the best science.
-In the audience was Seth Roberts, author of the Shangri-La Diet and a leader in the self experimentation field.
+In the audience was Seth Roberts, author of the Shangri-La Diet and a leader in the self-experimentation field.
 Seth mentioned that he gained weight doing cold showers and then lost it once he stopped.

 Finally, I have to mention the Ice Age chapter in The 4 Hour Body by Tim Ferriss.
 That chapter details a cold exposure protocol that helped his case study client lose 28.6 pounds of fat in 6 weeks.
 Like other things Tim has written, it isn’t the instructions I have an issue with, it is the expectation.
-Also, Ferriss lost a lot of trust with me with his From Geek to Freak chapter, which I cover in the post How Tim Ferriss REALLY Gained 34 pounds of Muscle in 28 Days.
+Also, Ferriss lost a lot of trust with his From Geek to Freak chapter, which I cover in the post How Tim Ferriss REALLY Gained 34 pounds of Muscle in 28 Days.

 I think I can resolve all the differences or at least I am going to try.
 Cold exposure on a body that already has a decent amount of fat won’t trigger the growth of new fat, as that body is already well insulated.
 That body would respond to the cold threat by triggering the activation of BAT (Brown Adipose Tissue) which could lead to fat loss.
 This works up until a point.
 Once you have flat abs, how would the body respond to chronic cold stress?
 Possibly by gaining fat to protect core temperature.